software/hoardy-web/./extension/page/help.org

 The above also implies that, technically, stashing is not a silver bullet against data loss.
 To try and make it such would mean unconditional immediate stashing of all captured data, which would waste a lot of disk IO on most Hoardy-Web configurations.

-You can also forcefully stash all currently queued, in_limbo, and failed reqres by pressing this button.
+You can also forcefully stash all currently queued, in_limbo, and unarchived reqres by pressing this button.
 It stashes everything immediately and unconditionally, ignoring all other stashing settings.
+When reloading the extension via the Reload button or via Auto-reload on updates option, this action will be run automatically.

 Glossary